reichlab/variant-nowcast-hub/target-data/README.md

 ## Data Anomolies and Changes
 Occasionally, there are changes or anomalies in the data collection process; this section contains a record of these events for future use.
 ### Data Changes
 The data collection process was updated the week of April 16, 2025 to retain more sequences.
-This means that data after than week will be different from the data before that week.
+This means that data after that week will be different from the data before that week.
 [This thread](https://github.com/reichlab/cladetime/issues/113) has more details on the exact changes made.
 ### Data Anomolies
 On the week of May 14, 2025, there was a bug upstream in the data collection process that resulted in less data being available than usual; see [this thread](https://github.com/nextstrain/ncov-ingest/pull/501) for more details.
 ## Acknowledgments